-Additionally, we obtained the valuation of property investments carried out by Management's independent expert, on which we performed the following procedures among others:
+With respect to potential impairment losses, we obtained the valuation of investment properties carried out by Management's independent expert, on which we performed the following procedures:

 - Verification of the expert's competence, capacity and independence by obtaining confirmation and corroborating its professional standing in the market. - Verification that the valuations were performed according to accepted methodology. - Discussion of the principal key assumptions of the valuation through sundry meetings with the expert valuer and management, assessing the consistency of the main assumptions used taking existing market conditions into account. - Performance of selective tests to corroborate the accuracy of the most relevant data provided by Management to the valuer and used by it in the valuations.